 GRAZIA: What about milia?
 How can we prevent congestion around the eyes?

 JOANNA: Use a super gentle exfoliant on the affected area once a week.
 And keep the eyes hydrated.
 Milia are common for people with dehydrated skin.

 GRAZIA: Tell us about the new Dior Super Potent Eye Serum… What makes it unique?

-The ingredients themselves are incredible and really work to energise the skin cells.
-There’s Longoza, acetylated hyaluronic acid and rye extract to brighten, firm and hydrate.
+The ingredients themselves are incredible and really work to energize the skin cells.
+There’s Longoza, acetylated hyaluronic acid, and rye extract to brighten, firm, and hydrate.
 As for the mechanical aspect, the applicator itself is so unique and a delight to use.
 It rotates 360 degrees and has seven engraved waves that glide over the skin, working to de-puff and move fluid around.

 JOANNA: You may use all of the above if you wish… it really depends on your unique skin and your preferences.
 I don’t think three products on your eyes is necessary at one time though.
 Serums work to enhance the efficacy of the products that follow, so I would do eye serum followed by cream or balm.
 If your eyes aren’t overly dry and dehydrated, a serum on its own is a great choice as it’s light and won’t congest or irritate the delicate skin.

 Dior Capture Totale Super Potent Eye Serum, $75, SHOP NOW